22/09 6:30 PM

 "We're happy to have these young Americans in the Bundesliga because they're excellent players and they have everything we like to see in Germany," he told Bleacher Report.
 "They're strong in defence, rapid in attack and they can score goals.
 We have a similar mentality.
 It's not so difficult for Americans to come to Germany.
 It's much harder when they have to play in Spain, for example, or Italy – different soccer, different mentality."

 Reyna is perhaps one of the best examples of an American youngster with Bundesliga attitude.
-With his energetic, cultured style, the versatile playmaker has taken to life in Germany like a duck to water and added a valuable X-factor Dortmund's team.
+With his energetic, cultured style, the versatile playmaker settled in quickly in Germany and has popped up in important moments for his side.

 3) The German-American connection